Solid Brass Stair Rods

 Stair rods are for aesthetic purposes only.
 Always use wooden carpet gripper to fully secure the carpet on stairs.

-The CAT customer service team is always happy to provide technical advice & assistance on how to measure and order CAT Stair Rods & eyes, please call on 01582 561 500.
+The CAT customer service team is always happy to provide technical advice & assistance on how to measure and order, please call on 01582 561 500.